-Persistence
+8.4 Persistence

-Libra consensus requires persistent storage of the ledger and certain consensus state (see function save_consensus_state).
-I recommend simply storing this information in text files; I think a database is overkill for this project.
+DiemBFT requires persistent storage of the ledger.
+I recommend simply storing it in text files; I think a database is overkill for this project.
 The ledger is intrinsically append-only.
 To ensure persistence, the data should be flushed to disk immediately after appending a block, by calling flush then fsync.